 10 Top Tips for an Interactive Fairy Garden!

 So you have your fairy garden, what next?
 Since our fairy garden arrived I have been working really hard to keep the magic alive with Fin.
 Our is not just for show.
 We have real, live fairies living in our garden.
 They come out to play, they party and they are mischievous!
-Here are my top 10 tips for creating a magical, interactive fairy garden which will stimulate your child’s imagination!
+Here are my top 10 tips for creating a magical, interactive fairy garden that will stimulate your child’s imagination!

 1 Create an ambience – you will need a speaker like the Panasonic Waterproof Bluetooth speaker.
 Hide the speaker as best you can near your fairy garden.
 A speaker like this would be perfect.
 It’s small, compact, with great sound quality.
 It is also fully waterproof. so it’s protected if accidentally splashed, especially when it comes to watering your garden with your little one.
 I would suggest the best track for your fairy garden ambience has to be ‘Dance of the Sugar Plum Fairy‘ by Tchaikovsky.
 Take your children out to play and subtly turn on the music.
 Magic, the fairies are real and they are having a party!